LightBitsLabs/los-csi/docs/workload_examples_deployment_using_static_manifests.md

 pod "example-pvc-from-pvc-pod" deleted
 ```

-In order to verify that all resources are deleted the following command should return no entry:
+In order to verify that all resources are deleted, the following command should not generate any output:

 ```bash
 kubectl get pv,pvc,pod | grep pvc-from-pvc